 The jump in the numbers of reports is a surprise to many.
 Even more surprising is the fact that, in many ways, it is a good sign.

 Last year, an anonymous survey revealed more than 26,000 service members had experienced some kind of unwanted sexual contact or assault but did not report it.
-The jump in percentages from the annual report suggests that there aren’t necessarily more violations — 0nly that more are being reported.
-Victims are becoming less hesitant to come forward.
+The jump in percentages from the annual report suggests that there aren't necessarily more violations — only that more are being reported.
+Survivors are becoming less hesitant to come forward.

 The military officials who compiled the new information agree that the military environment doesn't make it easy for a victim to come forward with a complaint of any kind.
 At best, the emphasis on loyalty, rank and personal toughness makes many servicemen and women reluctant to accuse a fellow service member of a serious offense and carry the stigma of being a "victim" in a profession that prides itself on strength.
 At the deeper end, many are afraid of repercussions if they complain against a commanding officer.